 First, toggle Show all options from Off to On.
 It allows you to pick the individual color for each bar.

 For the demonstration purpose, we changed the Colors of all the existing bars.

 Enable Data Labels for Power BI Column Chart

 Let me change the Color to Green, Display Units from Auto to Thousands, Position to Outside End (Top of the Bar), Text Size to 12, and Font family to DIN.
-You can also add a Background color to the Data labels as well by enabling Show Background
+You can also add Background color to the Data labels as well by enabling Show Background.

 Format Power BI Column Chart Plot Area

 You can add Images as the Background by using the Plot Area section.
-For the demonstration purpose, we added one image as the Plot Area Background.
+For demonstration purposes, we added one image as the Plot Area Background.

 Format Power BI Column Chart Title

 Please select the Title, and change the option from Off to On to display the Column Chart title.
 As you can see from the below screenshot, we change the Title Text to Sale Amount by Color.
 Next, Font Color to Green, Font style to Georgia, Font Size to 23, and Title Alignment to center.
 If you want, you can add the background color to the title as well.

 Add Background Color to Column Chart in Power BI